 Do I Get Paid?

 Nope.
 Pawlet is an all-volunteer outfit.
 Everyone on our department donates their time without compensation.
 Most of us find that serving is a reward unto itself.
-You will definitely get some awesome t-shirts, too.
+You will get some awesome t-shirts and a cool license plate for your vehicle, too.

 How Much Training Do I Have to Do?

 The importance of training is strongly emphasized within our agency.
-Members will not be asked to take any actions at emergency scenes that they have not first demonstrated proficiency at in a training environment, so the best firefighters come to our crew with a hunger to build their skills.
+The best firefighters come to our crew with a hunger to learn, train, and build their skills.